clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 .. _vnc:

-Remote-desktop to a Clear Linux host using VNC
+Remote-desktop to a |CL-ATTR| host using VNC
 ##############################################

-:abbr:`VNC (Virtual Network Computing)` is a client-server GUI-based tool that allows you to connect via remote-desktop to your |CLOSIA| host.
+:abbr:`VNC (Virtual Network Computing)` is a client-server GUI-based tool that allows you to connect via remote-desktop to your |CL-ATTR| host.

 This guide shows you how to: